 VNA’s Children’s Haven Pediatric Program is committed to providing excellent care to pediatric patients and their families, and to helping families to establish goals of care in line with their desires and individual needs.

 VNA’s Children’s Haven is here to support patients and their families from prenatal care and support to 21 years of age, and we coordinate our care with your team of physicians as well as any other in-home care needed to best support our patients and families.
 Pediatric hospice allows patients and their families to have the support and care needed in the comfort of their own home, while maintaining their physician relationships, home healthcare and any other healthcare care needed to meet the goals of the patient and family.
 Care is provided through an interdisciplinary team approach based on our patient and family’s needs and wishes.
 Patients and families determine what the services they need, and this can fluctuate over time.
 We are here for you, wherever you are on your unique journey.
-Our specially trained registered nurse case managers, medical social workers, child life specialist, music therapy, spiritual support, personal care aides, therapists and volunteers are here to help you navigate this difficult time, and we are available to you 24/7.
+Our specially trained registered nurse case managers, medical social workers, child life specialist, spiritual support, personal care aides, therapists and volunteers are here to help you navigate this difficult time, and we are available to you 24/7.
 We will communicate the plan of care with our patient’s physicians and other therapy services to ensure there is continuity of care and your care team is updated in real time of any changes to the plan.
 For our pediatric patients, we do a delicate dance, exploring exactly what the patient needs and the family’s health care goals.

 Pediatric Hospice Team Roles